-Emma Draper, Executive Director
+Emma Draper, Chief Executive Officer

 Emma’s role is to drive the growth and sustainability of the charity through key relationships and meaningful partnerships.
 Her background is in executive recruitment, with the majority of her career spent in leadership roles both with an international search firm, and in more recent years leading the search & selection division of a regional recruitment business in Sheffield.